 - Azure Batch: A fully managed compute management environment where data scientists & engineers can initiate parallel jobs across thousands of VMs.
 It’s a service particularly interested for repetitive parallelizable jobs where on-demand compute is required.
 Scripts can be written in R and Python and support is there for any open source framework.

 - Azure Data Lake Analytics: An on-demand analytics job service that simplifies big data.
 It allows you to run data transformation and processing jobs that scale to massive data sets instantly without the effort of deploying, configuring, and tuning hardware.
 You only pay for your job when it is running, making it cost-effective.

 - Azure Event Hubs: A streaming platform for simple, secure, and scalable real-time data ingestion, capable of receiving and processing millions of events per second.
 Event Hubs can process and store events, data, or telemetry produced by distributed software and devices.
 The data can be stored seamlessly in Blob Storage or Data Lake Storage for long-term retention or micro-batch processing with Event Hubs Capture.

 - Azure Stream Analytics: An on-demand real-time analytics service to power intelligent action.
 It allows you to easily develop and run massively parallel real-time analytics on multiple IoT or non-IoT streams of data.
 You can process data, on-demand, scale instantly, and only pay per job, without having to manage any infrastructure.
 By combining Event Hubs and Stream Analytics, it’s possible to build an end-to-end serverless streaming platform.

-element61 has already developed a best-practice approach for using the services in a Performance Management & Business Intelligence in the Cloud context.
+element61 has already developed a best-practice approach for using the services in a Business Analytics in the Cloud context.